When will we see 5G?

 In its quest to be the first carrier to provide 5G, Verizon began offering pre-standard fixed 5G in homes in October 2018.
 Verizon’s fixed 5G service is currently available in portions of Houston, Indianapolis, Los Angeles, and Sacramento.

-America’s largest carrier plans to roll out standards-based mobile 5G in 2019; it’s rolling out 5G on higher frequency spectrum known as mmWave (28-39GHz).
+America’s largest carrier is rolling out standards-based mobile 5G in 2019; it’s rolling out 5G on higher frequency spectrum known as mmWave (28-39GHz).
 That means that while Verizon’s 5G will offer blazing fast speeds when available, it will piggyback off its LTE spectrum for years to come.
+20 cities will get standards-based 5G in 2019, with the first to be Minneapolis and Chicago.

 As for hardware, Verizon has already announced two mobile 5G devices.
-In December 2018, Samsung and Verizon announced they would partner to release a 5G phone in the first half of 2019.
-The carrier also announced it will release a 5G Moto Mod for the Moto Z3 in the coming months.
-And we can’t forget the Inseego Mi-Fi 5G hotspot, featuring a Qualcomm Snapdragon 855 chip, which is scheduled for 2019.
+First up is the 5G version of the Samsung Galaxy S10, but the carrier also supports the 5G Moto Mod for the Moto Z3.
+And we can’t forget the Inseego Mi-Fi 5G hotspot, featuring a Qualcomm Snapdragon 855 chip.

 AT&T officially won the race to be the first carrier to roll out true 5G service.
 In December 2018, the carrier began offering 5G in parts of Atlanta, Charlotte, Dallas, Houston, Indianapolis, Jacksonville, Louisville, New Orleans, Oklahoma City, Raleigh, San Antonio, and Waco.
 In early 2019, AT&T will deploy 5G to parts of Orlando, Las Vegas, Nashville, Los Angeles, San Diego, San Francisco, and San Jose.